Candy Barr: Prison term and release

-On December 4, 1959, Barr entered the Goree State Farm for women near Huntsville, Texas to serve her prison term.
+On December 4, 1959, Barr entered the Goree State Farm for women near Huntsville, Texas, to serve her prison term.
 During her imprisonment, she was a witness in Los Angeles in mid-1961, of the tax evasion trial of her former boyfriend Mickey Cohen.
 She testified that he paid $15,000 to her attorneys and gave gifts to her during their engagement in 1959.
 She said that among the other gifts she received from him were jewelry, luggage, and a poodle.
 It was her understanding, she said, that Cohen was to settle a clothing bill of hers for $1,001.95.

 After serving over three years of her fifteen-year sentence, Barr was paroled from the Goree Women's Unit on April 1, 1963.
 She left the prison, having requested that no pictures be taken and no interviews arranged.
 Barr had intended to return to Dallas, but her parole stipulations were too strict, so it was not permitted.
 Instead, she returned to her hometown of Edna, where her father and stepmother still lived.
 At this time, she became closer to Dallas nightclub owner Jack Ruby in telephone conversations.
 As she was having health problems when she was released from prison, she decided the best way to earn a living was by raising animals for profit.
 Ruby went down to Edna and gave her a pair of dachshund breeding dogs from his prized litter to help.

-Twelve hours after Ruby murdered Lee Harvey Oswald, the leading suspect in the assassination of President John F. Kennedy, live on national television, the FBI arrived in Edna to interview Candy.
+Twelve hours after Ruby murdered Lee Harvey Oswald, the leading suspect in the assassination of President John F. Kennedy, live on national television, the FBI arrived in Edna to interview Barr.
 She made a statement, as Juanita Dale Phillips, regarding her knowledge of Ruby prior to Oswald being accused of the assassination of Kennedy, and Ruby's subsequent murder of Oswald.
-Candy later said "They thought Ruby had told me names and places and people, which he didn't."
+Barr later said "They thought Ruby had told me names and places and people, which he didn't."